m-reza-rahman/jakartaee-azure/lab-abstract.md

-# Java EE on Azure Workshop
+# Java/Jakarta EE on Azure Workshop

 This workshop will show you the many ways of effectively deploying a Java EE/Jakarta EE application to Azure.